Lake Erie Wetlands Wildlife

-When Ryan’s project ended in 2011, we began supporting research and recovery efforts led by former Canada’s New Noah Dr. Christina Davy.
+When Ryan’s project ended in 2011, we supported research and recovery efforts led by former Canada’s New Noah Dr. Christina Davy through 2017.
 To protect turtle nests from over-predation, Dr. Davy and her team use artificial incubation, which ensures the highest possible rate of hatchling production.

-To measure the success of these efforts, they are permanently marking all hatchlings before releasing them back into the wild, and they continue to monitor the populations through trapping and nesting surveys.
+To measure the success of these efforts, they permanently mark all hatchlings before releasing them back into the wild, and continue to monitor the populations through trapping and nesting surveys.
 This is a long-term endeavour, as some turtle species take up to twenty years to reach sexual maturity.

 In addition to the ongoing turtle nest protection program, Dr. Davy has examined the conservation genetics of spotted, snapping and softshell turtles in Ontario, creating insights that will help us better manage and recover these species.

-Since 2013, the project team has also been tracking eastern foxsnakes using radio telemetry to learn more about how they use habitat and select hibernation sites within a human-modified environment.
-The team is also investigating the distribution of snake fungal disease, an emerging threat to snake populations in north-eastern North America.
+From 2013-17, the project team also tracked eastern foxsnakes using radio telemetry to learn more about how they use habitat and select hibernation sites within a human-modified environment.
+The team also investigated the distribution of snake fungal disease, an emerging threat to snake populations in north-eastern North America.
 In 2015 Dr. Davy began identifying critical breeding habitat for the Fowler’s toad and assessing the impacts of erosion and invasive phragmites reeds in these sensitive areas.

-As of fall 2016, our intervention has resulted in 10,885 Blanding’s, spiny softshell, northern map, and snapping turtle hatchlings being saved and released into Lake Erie, while scientists working in the program have added to the overall body of conservation knowledge by routinely publishing research papers.
+As of fall 2017, our intervention had resulted in over 13,000 Blanding’s, spiny softshell, northern map, and snapping turtle hatchlings being saved and released into Lake Erie, while scientists working in the program have added to the overall body of conservation knowledge by routinely publishing research papers.
 Ryan Bolton’s study showed that each nest protection method he tested has its strengths and weaknesses, but all have a positive impact.
 While artificial incubation is the most costly method, it ensures the highest possible survival rate.
 Meanwhile, Dr. Davy has developed new genetic markers for snapping and softshell turtles, which have helped define the population structure and important management units for these species in Ontario.

 The eastern foxsnake radio-tracking study allowed us to observe previously undocumented diving and mud-bathing behaviour, and to track shifting hotspots in road mortality.
-Our study population is affected by snake fungal disease (SFD), and provides an opportunity to understand the true impacts of this disease on a wild population.
+Our study population is affected by snake fungal disease (SFD), thus providing an opportunity to add to our understanding of the true impacts of this disease on a wild population.

-Our nest protection effort addresses the single biggest threat to turtles along the shores of Lake Erie: nest predation.
-By ensuring that new generations of turtles hatch, we’re helping secure a future for these species.
+Our nest protection effort addressed the single biggest threat to turtles along the shores of Lake Erie: nest predation.
+By ensuring that new generations of turtles hatch, we’ve helped secure a future for these species.